NOBLES5E/cproxy/README.md

 cproxy --port <destination-local-port> --pid <existing-process-pid>
 ```

+The target process will be proxied as long as this `cproxy` command is running.
+You can press Ctrl-C to stop proxying.

 ## How does it work?

 By utilizing linux `cgroup` `net_cls`, the implementation is very simple!
 Just read through https://github.com/NOBLES5E/cproxy/blob/master/src/main.rs :)